Heat pumps come in many forms. The most common types are summarised as follows

 Ground source heat pumps (GSHPs) glycol-to-water

-Also more common now, these extract heat from the ground using either boreholes of horizontal trenches.
+These extract heat from the ground using either boreholes or horizontal trenches.
 They produce heated water in the same way as ASHPs.
 GSHPs have occasionally referred to as Geothermal but this term is debatably incorrect.

 Unlike the ASHP, this unit is usually installed inside the house.
 Normally is a utility room.

 Water source systems extract heat from rivers, lakes or springs.

 Spring source can give very good results, but are not very common.

 These take the form of a hot water cylinder with a small air source heat pump on top.

 There are various situations where there is a ‘waste’ heat that is a little too cool for apparent use.
 Direct (passive/free) heat-exchange would be the first thing to consider, but heat pumps can ‘elevate’ the heat to more useful temperatures and can have many commercial uses.
 ‘Waste’ heat from refrigeration is a form of heat recovery.

 For households, heat recovery from ventilation air is an option.
 This often simply heats the incoming fresh air.